Gideon Gono: Reserve Bank governorship

 Gono was first appointed as governor of the Reserve Bank in November 2003 because of his reputation as a turnaround specialist, particularly because of his work at the Commercial Bank of Zimbabwe.
 In November 2008, Gono was reappointed to a new five-year term as governor, beginning on 1 December 2008.
 Gono stepped down on 30 November 2013 after a 10-year term at the helm of the Reserve Bank.

 Results of policies

-After taking over the governorship of the Reserve Bank of Zimbabwe, Gono implemented a host of highly criticized policies in a bid to try to keep the Zimbabwe Dollar afloat.
+After taking over the governorship of the Reserve Bank of Zimbabwe, Gono implemented a host of highly criticized policies in a bid to try to keep the Zimbabwean dollar afloat.
 There were a host of problems before he became governor, hence the appointment of turnaround strategies but they seemed to be too much for him to tackle, hence the decline of the economy continued: